-Verified April 2006 by The Hospital for Sick Children.
+Verified August 2013 by Upton Allen, The Hospital for Sick Children.
 Recruitment status was: Active, not recruiting

 We hypothesize that children listed to undergo solid organ transplant will experience (at the very most) a low rate (< 5%) of serious vaccine-related adverse events within 42 days after immunization with live attenuated Oka/Merck varicella vaccine (VARIVAX™).
 We also hypothesize that the immunogenicity of two doses of VARIVAX™ in the study population will be similar to historical data in healthy subjects and that the efficacy of two doses of the vaccine in the study population will be similar to that of healthy subjects.

 Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided below.
 For general information, Learn About Clinical Studies.

 Ages Eligible for Study:

 Children > 9 months of age and adolescents < 18 years of age.

 Pediatric transplant candidates who are in any of the following categories:

 listed to receive kidney, liver, heart, lung or other or solid organ transplantation in a Canadian transplant centre